 The name server also maintains a fully connected network.
 For example, if node N1 connects to node N2 (which is already connected to N3), the global name servers on the nodes N1 and N3 ensure that also N1 and N3 are connected.
+If this is not desired, command-line flag -connect_all false can be used (see also erl(1)).
 In this case, the name registration service cannot be used, but the lock mechanism still works.